-Measurement Quality Objectives (MQOs) for the trawl fish and invertebrate sampling effort are defined in terms of accuracy, precision, and completeness.
-Acceptability criteria have been established for trawl sample collections.
-The goal of the Bight'18 trawl survey is to collect samples at all designated trawl stations to identify all of the organisms correctly, and to obtain accurate counts, measurements, and weights on all species.
+Measurement Quality Objectives (MQOs) are defined in terms of accuracy, precision, and completeness.
+Acceptability criteria have been established for sediment grabs and trawl sample collections.
+The goal of the Bight'23 sediment grabs is to collect samples for infauna and chemistry at all designated stations.
+The goal of the Bight'23 trawl survey is to collect samples at all designated stations, identify all the organisms correctly, and to obtain accurate counts, measurements (for fishes), and weights on all species.
 However, the MQOs will be set at lower values in recognition of the realities of field sampling.
 Because some stations may occur on rocky bottom, the MQOs for the study completeness objective for trawl sample collection will be 90%.
 Of the samples collected, 100% will be processed, identified, counted, measured, and weighed.
-Accuracy and precision expectations for the crew performance are 90% for identification, counting, lengths, and biomass (± 0.2 kg) and 95% for anomalies.
+Accuracy and precision expectations for the crew performance are 90% for identification, counting, lengths, and biomass (± 0.2 kg) and 90% for anomalies.